Distributed Capitalism: A Catholic Economic Proposal

-As a Traditional Catholic of the Anglican Patrimony, I take the traditional Catholic teaching on economics seriously, starting with Rerum Novarum from Pope Leo XIII in 1891, and culminating (I believe) in Pope St. John Paul II’s centennial anniversary encyclical on Rerum Novarum with Centesimus Annus in 1991, followed with his epic teaching on life and family in Evangelium Vitae in 1995.
+As a Faithful Catholic, I take the traditional Catholic teaching on economics seriously, starting with Rerum Novarum from Pope Leo XIII in 1891, and culminating (I believe) in Pope St. John Paul II’s centennial anniversary encyclical on Rerum Novarum with Centesimus Annus in 1991, followed with his epic teaching on life and family in Evangelium Vitae in 1995.
 I pretty much stop there, with this 104-year compendium of Catholic social teaching, because I don’t see the point of going any further.
 We haven’t even implemented Rerum Novarum in society in any kind of meaningful way yet, and Centesimus Annus and Evangelium Vitae are such distant goals, I just don’t see the point of piling on anymore at this juncture in history.
 Besides, the modern social encyclicals (those written after the turn of the century) seem to be a little distorted and go off into tangents that are not only unrealistic, but also distracting.
 As much as I love Pope Benedict XVI, and I do love him dearly, his social encyclical, Caritas in Veritate, falls into this grouping.
 I love you Papa Benedict, but we haven’t even gotten the first century of Catholic social teaching digested yet.
 We can’t handle any more.
 As for Pope Francis’ social justice documents Evangelii Gaudium and Laudato Si, all I can say is “stop!”
 We’re done.
-Were cooked.
 We can’t handle any more.
 Let us digest the first century of Catholic social teaching before we even begin to tackle the second.
 I assert that Catholics have not yet even begun to truly assimilate Rerum Novarum, written in 1891.
 How can we possibly handle Laudato Si?

 The two lay apostles of Rerum Novarum, historically speaking, were two British Catholics, G.K.
 Chesterton and Hilaire Belloc, both of whom advocated a system of economics they called “distributism.”
 Belloc was a cradle Catholic, and Chesterton was a convert from the Church of England (Anglicanism).
 Their interpretation of Leo XIII’s social teaching should be considered an idealist model and should not to be taken literally.
 While Chesterton and Belloc probably would disagree with me on that, I have the advantage of looking back on the 20th century as history, a luxury they did not have.
 The Chester-Belloc Mandate crystallizes Leo XIII’s social teaching in what it might have been in 17th or 18th-century Britain, but even that ideal wouldn’t cut the mustard in 17th or 18th-century North America.
 “Three acres and a cow,” as the distributist saying goes, might have worked well in the UK before the industrial revolution, but that mantra wouldn’t have even worked well even in Chesterton and Belloc’s day, let alone in the 21st century.
 It’s important to remember that the Chester-Belloc Mandate is merely a lay interpretation of Leo XIII’s teaching.
 It is NOT magisterial — not by a long shot.
 Let’s give credit where credit is due.
 Chesterton and Belloc did a wonderful job interpreting how Leo XIII’s encyclical might have been well implement a century or two before they were born, but their understanding of distributism was inadequate even for their time, let alone ours.
 It’s one lay interpretation, one among many, and it should be seriously examined, even if not taken for literal implementation.
 Perhaps we can learn a thing or two from their model, and implement something far more practical in our time.